ama321518/ama321518/README.md

 Hi there, I'm Ama! 👋
-💡 Freshman | Computer Science Major | Data Science Minor I'm a freshman at Calvin University, majoring in Computer Science with a minor in Data Science.
+💡 Sophomore | Computer Science Major | Data Science Minor I'm a freshman at Calvin University, majoring in Computer Science with a minor in Data Science.
 I'm passionate about problem-solving, technology, and how computing can be used to drive innovation and education.
 I’m also exploring technical program management as a career path.